dru1d-foofus/SILENTTRINITY/README.md

 HTTP/2 support for .NET's `HttpClient` API is in the works, just not yet released.

-The stager and teamserver design are very much "future proof" which should make implementing these C2 Channels pretty trivial when the time comes.
+The stager and server design are very much "future proof" which should make implementing these C2 Channels pretty trivial when the time comes.

 ### COM Interop